 Controversy in Mexico

 The tension between Uber and taxis worsened in airports.
 Uber rates are generally lower than airport taxi rates, so taxi companies would frown upon Uber “stealing” their customers.
-There were some unfortunate incidents between Uber drivers and taxi drivers, but it all seems to have been taken care of.
+There have been some unfortunate incidents between Uber drivers and taxi drivers.
+In Cancún, for example, there have been reports of smashed windows and beaten drivers.

 As a consequence, the Mexican government ruled that Uber could not operate within federal zones, which include airports.
-So, in theory Uber should not operate in airports, but in practice that’s not the case.
+So, in theory, Uber should not operate in airports, but in practice, that’s not the case.
 As far as I know and based on what I’ve heard from Uber drivers, you won’t get in trouble for riding an Uber into the airport.
 However, requesting an airport pickup is a whole different story.
 It is complicated and is not as straightforward as we’d like.

 Always double-check what form of payment you’re going to use before requesting an Uber ride.
 My parents had a couple of incidents where they thought the rides had been paid for, but it turned out they were supposed to pay in cash.
 Avoid any unpleasant surprises.